InternLM/HuixiangDou/README.md

     remote_llm_max_text_length = 128000
     remote_llm_model = "moonshot-v1-128k"
     ```
-    We also support the gpt API.
+    We also support chatgpt API.
 Note that this feature will increase response time and operating costs.

 3. Repo search enhancement